Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.45).
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.45).

-- His most recent time out came on Thursday against the Houston Astros, when the right-hander went seven innings, surrendering one earned run while allowing nine hits.
+- In his last time out on Friday, the right-hander went five innings against the Los Angeles Dodgers, giving up two earned runs while surrendering four hits.

-- In 22 games this season, the 24-year-old has a 3.56 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .261 to opposing batters.
+- The 27-year-old has put up a 3.56 ERA and 9 strikeouts per nine innings in 25 games this season, while allowing a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.